Why Didn’t My Dispute Work?

 Mishandling of Credit Information

 If you believe your creditor has mishandled your credit information and is refusing to remove inaccurate information, you have the right to file a complaint with the Consumer Finance Protection Bureau.
-They may be able to help if the creditor is refusing to take your calls or put you in touch with the right person in their company.
+They may be able to help if the creditor refuses to take your calls or puts you in touch with the right person in their company.

 Taking Care of Your Credit

-Work on paying your bills on time, and if you do have any past due accounts, make it a point to get them caught up.
+Work on paying your bills on time, and if you do have any past-due accounts, make it a point to get them caught up.
 Avoid borrowing more money than you can afford to pay back.
 Make sure information about your outstanding account is being reported correctly.
-Dovly is an automated credit repair engine that can work with credit bureaus on your behalf to get negative items corrected if they were reported incorrectly.
+Dovly is an AI credit engine that can help you dispute any errors you find on your credit report.
 Try it risk-free with our free membership tier.
-Contact Dovly today.
+Get in touch with Dovly today.